 Why should I use a sulfur treatment cream?

-2. Anti-fungal acne: Its potent anti-fungal effects are an optimal treatment for fungal acne and seborrheic dermatitis.
+2. Anti-fungal acne: Its antifungal properties make it ideal for treating fungal acne and seborrheic dermatitis.

-3. Rosacea: Its antibacterial and anti-parasitic effects make it the best non-irritating topical product for people with rosacea-prone skin.
+3. Rosacea: Sulfur’s antibacterial and anti-parasitic effects make it an excellent option for rosacea-prone skin.

 Sulfur soaps